 Truth in Renting Act

 The Truth in Renting Act disclosure is applicable to all rental properties in the state of Michigan.
-This means that every rental agreement in the state of Michigan must include a statement that indicates the rights of the tenants under the law.
+This means that every rental agreement in the state of Michigan must include a statement that indicates the rights of the residents under the law.

 Owner or Agent Identity